Steak, fries, and salad.

 The story behind Le Relais de Venise L'Entrecôte

-Few people open a restaurant planning to serve only a single meal, but there aren’t too many like Paul Gineste de Saurs.
+Few people open a restaurant planning to serve just one meal, but there aren’t too many like Paul Gineste de Saurs.

-This French winemaker wanted to grow beyond his vineyards and came across an opportunity to buy a restaurant space in Paris.
-Not much of a restaurateur, but certainly someone who loved good food, Paul Gineste de Saurs decided to keep it small and simple: he’d serve only high-quality steak, fries, and salad.
+This French winemaker wanted to grow beyond his vineyards and found an opportunity to buy a restaurant space in Paris in 1959.
+Not much of a restaurateur, but certainly someone who loved good food, de Saurs decided to keep it small and simple: he’d serve only high-quality steak, fries, and salad.

 Plus his special sauce, of course.

-Paul Gineste de Saurs didn’t stop with Le Relais de L’Entrecote Paris.
-L’Entrecote London followed with one location in Marylebone and another in the center of the city.
-New York City and Mexico City became the first Le Relais de L'Entrecôte locations outside of the European continent.
+De Saurs didn’t stop with L’Entrecôte in Paris.
+London followed with one location in Marylebone and another in the city center, with additional locations opening in Monaco, New York City, and Mexico City.

-Since 1959, Le Relais de L'Entrecôte has dished out the same world-famous grilled beef steak, crispy French fries, special sauce, and a crunchy green salad with a mustard vinaigrette and walnuts.
-No substitutions are accepted but you can order your steak to your liking.
+Since 1959, L'Entrecôte has dished out the same world-famous grilled beef steak, crispy French fries, special sauce, and a crunchy green salad with a mustard vinaigrette and walnuts.
+No substitutions are accepted, but you can order your steak to your liking.
 You can also add a French wine and dessert if you want to sample their menu from top to bottom.

-The world-famous Le Relais de Venise L’Entrecôte is the French restaurant known for having only one menu option: steak and chips (or steak and fries to us Americans).
-You can order a grilled beef steak to your preferred temperature which comes with fries and a salad.
+The world-famous Le Relais de Venise L’Entrecôte is known for having only one menu option: steak and fries (or steak and chips to the British).
+You can order a grilled beef steak to your preferred temperature, which comes with fries and a salad.

 Can you make substitutions at Le Relais de Venise L'Entrecôte?

-Sorry, you can’t waltz into Le Relais de Venise L’Entrecôte Paris, London, New York, or Mexico City and swap your fries for tater tots or get a meat-free steak.
-Le Relais de Venise is special because it sells only a single steak-frites meal.
+Sorry, you can’t waltz into Le Relais de Venise L’Entrecôte and swap your fries for tater tots or get a meat-free steak.
+L’Entrecôte is special because it sells only a single steak-frites meal.

 Image Credit: Getty Images, grandriver